Police chief says it's all about 'respect'

 - Oops!Something went wrong.Please try again later.

-On April 20, a jury convicted Minneapolis police officer Derek Chauvin of murder and manslaughter in Floyd's death after Chauvin pressed his knee on Floyd's neck for more than nine minutes on an Minneapolis street.
+On April 20, a jury convicted Minneapolis police officer Derek Chauvin of murder and manslaughter in Floyd's death after Chauvin pressed his knee on Floyd's neck for more than nine minutes.

 In the months since the McAlester demonstration held last June, Hearod has gone from interim chief to full-time police chief of the McAlester Police Department.